juliendenize/eztorch/docs/source/get_started/examples/pretrain/pretrain_r3d18_SCE_kinetics200.md

 ### Define the model

 We will use the `SCEModel`.
-SCE as siamese self-supervised learning method defines several networks.
-It is composed of an online branch updated by backpropagation and a momentum target branch updated by exponential moving average of the online branch.
+SCE as a siamese self-supervised learning method defines several networks.
+It is composed of an online branch updated by backpropagation and a momentum target branch updated by the exponential moving average of the online branch.

-The online branch consists in an encoder, or trunk, a projector and a predictor.
+The online branch consists of an encoder, or trunk, a projector and a predictor.
 The target branch has the same architecture as the online one without the predictor.

-We first need to tell hydra which model to instantiate:
+We first need to tell Hydra which model to instantiate:
 ```yaml
 model:
   _target_: eztorch.models.siamese.SCEModel
   _recursive_: false
 ```

-Each neural networks architecture of SCE must also be defined:
+Each neural network architecture of SCE must also be defined:
-- A trunk to learn representations such as ResNet3D 50
+- A trunk to learn representations such as ResNet3D18
 ```yaml
 model:
     trunk: